 It would be justified to say that Apple did manage to capture the attention of its user base with its impressive offerings in version 15 of its OS.

-The likes of SharePlay, Focus Mode, and Redesigned Notifications are just some of its noteworthy features.
-Along the same lines, its default browser is imbibed with a couple of nifty functionalities.
+SharePlay, Focus Mode, and Redesigned Notifications are some of their noteworthy features.
+Similarly, its default browser is imbibed with some nifty functionalities.

-The ability to send the address bar to the bottom for ease of one hand usage, the new Website Tinting that blends the tab bar with the website’s color, and the ability to change the start page’s background did manage to gather few positive receptions.
+The ability to send the address bar to the bottom for ease of one-hand usage, the new Website Tinting that blends the tab bar with the website’s color, and the ability to change the start page’s background did manage to gather a few positive receptions.

-However, despite all these goodies, there is one issue that is bugging the users as of late.
+However, despite all these goodies, one issue is bugging the users as of late.
 Whenever they open Safari, it reverts to a blank home page rather than opening the tabs of the previous browsing session.

-It leads to great inconvenience for the users as they would then have to go through their search history and open those websites manually.
+It leads to great inconvenience for the users, who would then have to go through their search history and open those websites manually.
 Fortunately, there do exist a couple of workarounds that have managed to rectify this issue.